carmethene/quakelive-rcon/README.md

 irc_rcon.py - outputs to stdout but with mIRC colour codes, e.g. for use with 'eval' in irssi

 Both scripts significantly clean up the output vs the base version

-- For questions, carmethene@gmail.com or carmethene in #quakelive on Quakenet IRC